cdoublev/css/doc/README.md

 Validating a value in the context, before or after matching its definition, often requires traversing the parse tree to access a sibling or parent node.
 For example, there must be a whitespace preceding `+` and `-` in `<calc-sum>`.
 So if it is omitted, the validation action associated to the node representing `+` or `-` must return an error if its parent node represents `<calc-sum>`.

-Other grammar rules requires modifying the value definition.
-For example, math functions must support at least 32 arguments, which means the default value (20) of the `#` multiplier of `<calc-sum>` must be overriden.
+Other grammar rules require modifying the value definition.
+For example, math functions must support at least 32 arguments, which means the default value (20) of the `#` multiplier of `<calc-sum>` must be overridden.
 Similarly, `#` must be ignored at the top-level of a production rule for a property value range.

 Finally, the context representation must allow to determine the input token marking the end of the parsed node value.
 So it must be hierarchical, to allow to determine which of a function or block is the closest context, like in `fn([a])` and `[fn(a)]`.